Understanding the Cash Conversion Cycle is Essential

 The Cash Conversion Cycle (CCC), also known as the Net Operating Cycle, is a critical metric for businesses of all shapes and sizes.
 It represents the time between paying for inventory and receiving cash from sales, and the shorter this period is, the sooner a business can reinvest that cash into the next round of sales.

-Thoroughly understanding your business' Cash Conversion Cycle by breaking it down into its components will help identify the source of any cash flow pressure and guide you on the actions needed to improve the health of your business.
+Thoroughly understanding the Cash Conversion Cycle by breaking it down into its components will help identify the source of any cash flow pressure and guide you on the actions needed to improve the business' health.

 Understanding the Cash Conversion Cycle